 Bergamo - the Lower city

-The combination of these two wonderful identities creates Bergamo, one of the jewels of Italy mentined by many poets.
+The combination of these two wonderful identities creates Bergamo, one of the jewels of Italy mentioned by many poets.

 The name Bergamo is believed to derive from the Germanic Berg-Heim, or "home on the mountain", owing to the Cenomanian origin of the settlement, but some prefer to believe it derives from the linguistic area of the eastern Mediterranean.
 Place names like Prague, Parga, Barga, Pergamo, Bergamo are apparently all derived from the Akkadian word parakkum or high place in the temple, cell, shrine.